apify/apify-docs-v2/sources/platform/storage/request_queue.md

 # [](#request-queue) Request queue

+**Queue URLs for an actor to visit in its run.
+Learn how to share your queues between actor runs.
+Access and manage request queues from Apify Console or via API.**

+---

 Request queues enable you to enqueue and retrieve requests such as URLs with an [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and other parameters.
 They are useful not only in web crawling, but anywhere you need to process a high number of URLs and enqueue new links.

 Request queue storage supports both breadth-first and depth-first crawling orders, as well as custom data attributes.
 It allows you to query whether specific URLs were already found, push new URLs to the queue and fetch the next URLs to process.